Tennessee: Statehood and antebellum era

 As support for statehood grew among the settlers, Governor Blount called for elections, which were held in December 1793.
 The 13-member territorial House of Representatives first convened in Knoxville on February 24, 1794, to select ten members for the legislature's upper house, the council.
 The full legislature convened on August 25, 1794.
 In June 1795, the legislature conducted a census of the territory, which recorded a population of 77,263, including 10,613 slaves, and a poll that showed 6,504 in favor of statehood and 2,562 opposed.
 Elections for a constitutional convention were held in December 1795, and the delegates convened in Knoxville on January 17, 1796, to begin drafting a state constitution.
 During this convention, the name Tennessee was chosen for the new state.
 The constitution was completed on February 6, which authorized elections for the state's new legislature, the Tennessee General Assembly.
 The legislature convened on March 28, 1796, and the next day, John Sevier was announced as the state's first governor.
 Tennessee was admitted to the Union on June 1, 1796, as the 16th state and the first created from federal territory.

 Tennessee reportedly earned the nickname "The Volunteer State" during the War of 1812, when 3,500 Tennesseans answered a recruitment call by the General Assembly for the war effort.
 These soldiers, under Andrew Jackson's command, played a major role in the American victory at the Battle of New Orleans in 1815, the last major battle of the war.
 Several Tennesseans took part in the Texas Revolution of 1835–36, including Governor Sam Houston and Congressman and frontiersman Davy Crockett, who was killed at the Battle of the Alamo.
-The state's nickname was solidified during the Mexican–American War when President James K. Polk of Tennessee issued a call for 2,800 soldiers from the state, and more than 30,000 volunteered.
+The state's nickname was solidified during the Mexican–American War when President James K. Polk issued a call for 2,800 soldiers from the state, and more than 30,000 volunteered.